-After you have launched the Broker Topology editor in the editor area, you can change or remove the default background image displayed in the editor area.
+You can change or remove the default background image displayed in the editor area of the Broker Topology editor.

 The following steps show you how to change the properties of the Broker Topology editor.

 - 1. Switch to the Broker Administration perspective. - 2.
 In the Domains view, expand the appropriate broker domain to display its contents. - 3.
 Double-click Broker Topology to launch the Broker Topology editor. - 4.
 Right-click the editor, then click Properties to display the Broker Topology editor properties. - 5.
 On the Editor page, you can change the background image file, and modify its scale factor in a range of 1 to 5.
 The default value is 3.
 Alternatively, you can choose to not display a background image. - 6.
 Optional: On the Description page, you can provide a description for the background image file. - 7.
 Click OK to save your changes and close the Properties dialog.